EFFICACY

 Before (Baseline)

 These photos represent actual clinical experience.
 Photos have not been retouched.
-Individual results may vary.

-Set a course to Class 1 clearance1,2
+Set a course to Class 1 clearance1,3

 Female aged 45 years treated once daily with BRYHALI Lotion